At Ian's Place - Part XIV, in which we've run out of milk.

 "Thanks for coming," he said, reaching for the handle of my suitcase.

 The living room was surreal in its normalcy: rustic and heavy wooden coffee table, leather love seat with a blanket covering the burnt arm, still a pile of folded clothes on the wicker peacock chair.
 Ian had gone up the hall with my suitcase, probably to put it in my room.
 The guest room.
 I don't live here anymore; I'm just visiting, I told myself.
 I went through the dining room to the kitchen.
 The guitar stand where the Seagull used to live was still sitting empty.
-Sure enough, though, there was a still-warm French press on the counter.
+Sure enough, though, there was a warm French press on the counter.
 There would be milk in the refrigerator.

 Oops, no milk.
 I quietly closed the refrigerator door and went back to the living room, holding my mug of coffee with both hands.

 "Sorry, I'm out of milk," Ian called from the hallway.
 When he re-appeared, I could see his hair was now slanting in the other direction - something bordering on dreadlock happening up there.
 He sat on the edge of the coffee table.
 "Sit down.
 How are you?
 How was your flight?"

 "It's okay; thanks, no. I'm good.
 A little turbulent."
 Sure they were all polite-professional questions, but it was fun to talk like this again for a minute - answering each question in order, assuming the other party would remember what they'd said.
 Polite professional with extended RAM.
 My life has been a little turbulent, I laughed to myself.
 Aloud, I said, "I've been sitting for a long time."